There are few flavor combinations that I love as much as lemon and blueberry- and this Lemon Blueberry Sour Cream Pound Cake is no exception!

 Instructions

-- While mixing on low speed, add the flour mixture alternately with the sour cream mixture to the butter, sugar, & egg mixture.
+• While mixing on low speed, add the flour mixture alternately with the sour cream mixture to the butter, sugar, & egg mixture.
 Begin and end with the dry ingredients.
 (I add the flour mixture three times and the sour cream mixture twice).
-Increase the speed to medium and mix until incorporated.
-Be careful not to over-mix, and don't mix above medium speed.
+Mix just until incorporated.

 For the Lemon Glaze